celer-network/Liquidity-Backing/README.md

 ### PoLC Reward Calculation

 The mining power associated with a commitment is proportional to the asset value and lock duration. i.e. mining power will be the product of asset value and lock duration.
 For each block, it has a fixed reward.
-The reward for a commitment by a given block will be the percent of its mining power to the total mining power by the given block.
+The reward for a commitment by a given block will be proportional to the percent of its mining power to the total mining power by the given block.

 -   Mi = Vi \* Ti
 -   TMB = sum of Mining power of all commitments, which are locked in the current block